torsava/python-rpm-porting/applications.rst

 Applications behave the same when run under Python 2 and Python 3, therefore all you need to do is change the specfile to use Python 3 instead of Python 2.

-**In essense the porting of an application RPM consists of simply going through the spec file and substituting the number 2 with number 3 where appropriate.**
+**In essence, porting an application RPM consists of going through the spec file and substituting the number 2 with the number 3 where appropriate.**

 So let's take an example spec file and port it to illustrate the process.
 We start with a spec file for an application using Python 2: